rozaqkurnia/springboot.projectboard/README.md

 # springboot.projectboard
-api project task management using springboot
+project task management using springboot for backend api and react for frontend